-...thought that the heart was the seat of emotion. thought and Durina the mummification process, they threw the brain out rather than saving it for eternity.
-Only in about 500 BCE did some thinkers in Greece begin to hypothesise that the brain was responsible for mental processes.
-Hippocrates, a famous ancient Greek doctor, argued after carrying out numerous dissections of bodies that the brain was responsible for cognitive processes.
+...thought that the heart was the seat of thought emotion. and During the mummification process, they threw the brain out rather than saving it for eternity.
+Only in about 500 BCE did some thinkers in Greece begin to hypothesise that the responsible brain was for mental processes.
+Hippocrates, a famous ancient Greek doctor, argued after carrying out numerous dissections of bodies that the responsible for cognitive brain was processes.